 Considering that this strata is the ultimate brunch food, your classic breakfast cocktails, like mimosas and bloody marys, aren't a bad idea.
 But if you're looking to go a little deeper with your pairing, I love a beer with a strong malt backbone, like a doppelbock, with this strata.
 That nutty Gruyere is a beautiful partner for those caramel-like malt notes that come with doppelbocks.

 If you're in the mood for straight wine, you could turn your mimosa into a simple glass of Champagne.
 With the custardy base, bacon and Gruyere, those effervescent bubbles will cut through all the fat and leave your palate feeling refreshed.
 A chardonnay is also a scrumptious option and great match with Gruyere.

 The next time you find yourself hosting brunch, I hope you give this bacon, Gruyere and spinach strata a try.
-Please let me know how you enjoyed this bacon, Gruyere and spinach strata recipe in the comment section and don’t forget to sign up for my newsletter.
-You can also catch me on Instagram, Pinterest, Facebook and Twitter.

 - Roasted strawberry Aperol spritz